YordanZhendov/pharmacy/README.md

 ## Project Technologies

 *** The project is separeted into 4 main Fails: api, components, css, context.
 API -> All requrest and fetches are made here.
+All endpoints can be found here.
 Components -> All components that are needed to build the interface.
 CSS -> The css of the components.
 Context -> The StoreController with all reducers inside it.